-- Jasmine Hyslop.
-"The Creation and Formation of Libraries in Northwestern Ontario."
+- 2019.
+Jasmine Hyslop.
+"The Port Arthur Mechanics' Institute: Education and Entertainment in a Northern Town."
 MA History Major Research Project.

-- Brett Starrs.
-Topic: Perceptions of Immigrants in Port Arthur and Fort William Newspapers During the 1950s and 1960s.
+- 2018.
+Brett Starrs.
+"An Analysis of Canadian Immigration Policy: A Case Study of Fort William and Port Arthur Through Print Media in the 1950s and 1960s."
 MA History Major Research Project.

 - 2017.
 Brandon Cordeiro.
 "Short Circuit: Ontario’s Electrical Utilities, Northern Ontario, and The Metabolic Rift, 1906-1998."
 MA History Thesis.